JustArchiNET/ASF-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea to improve ASF-ui
-title: ''
 labels: 'Enhancement'
-assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Purpose
-A clear and concise description of what the problem is.
-Example: I'm always frustrated when [...]
+A clear and concise description of what the purpose for this feature request is.

-**Describe the solution you'd like**
+## Solution
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+## Alternatives
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional information**
+## Additional information
 Add any other information or screenshots about the feature request here.